creepycats/SCPCosmetics/README.md

   enable_pets: true
   # Will pets mirror their owners' class?
 RECOMMENDED: True - Prevents SCP-096 and SCP-173 issues (NOT FULLY IMPLEMENTED 100%)
   pets_mirror_class: true
+  # Will players be able to change their pet's class?
+RECOMMENDED: False - Prevents SCP-096 and SCP-173 issues
+  pet_class_command_enabled: false
   # Will players be able to name their pets?
   name_pets: true
   # Will players be able to give their pet an item to hold?